minima-global/MiniNFT/README.md

     1. You created the auction with that bid in it, or (yourAuctions n bids on tokenId)
     2. You did not create the bid, or the auction its on (nothing to do with you)

+# Tasks

+1. publicKey is used to create the auction.
+The same public key will be needed to accept the bid.
+If you restart the app between these two events, you will loose the public key from memory and not be able to do anything.
+Need to find a solution
+2.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts